Welcome to Nursery

 • Children are then encouraged to independently select activities and resources, both indoors and outside.

-• A healthy snack is available throughout the session, with a choice of milk and water.
+• A healthy snack is available at snack time, with a choice of milk and water.

-• At the end of the session we have another Teacher Led activity
+• At the end of the session we have another adult led activity

 All activities are planned carefully; some are adult focused and others are child initiated.
 We have small group times where children work with their adults on developing and extending concepts and skills necessary to enable their further development.
 Activities may include basic literacy work, looking at simple mathematical ideas such as numbers or shape, singing and social skills.
 Activities are of a practical nature and accessible to all children.